USC vs. Oregon State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- USC and its opponents have combined for 62 points -- this matchup's point total -- just one time this season.
+- USC has combined with its opponents to put up more than 62 points just once this year.

-- Oregon State's games have gone over 62 points in only one opportunity this season.
+- Oregon State and its opponents have combined to score more than 62 points in one game this season.

-- Saturday's over/under is 8.3 points lower than the two team's combined 70.3 points per game average.
+- Saturday's total is 8.3 points lower than the two team's combined 70.3 points per game average.

-- These two squads combine to allow 40 points per game, 22.0 fewer than this contest's over/under.
+- These two squads combine to surrender 40 points per game, 22.0 fewer than this contest's over/under.

-- The average total in Trojans games this season is 58.3, 3.7 points fewer than Saturday's over/under of 62 .
+- The Trojans and their opponents score an average of 58.3 points per game, 3.7 fewer than Saturday's total.

 - In 2021, games involving the Beavers have averaged a total of 64.5 points, 2.5 more than the set total in this contest.